Chidozie Awaziem: FC Cincinnati

 Awaziem joined Major League Soccer side FC Cincinnati on 25 July 2024, on a two-year contract with the possibility of an extension through 2027.
 He totalled 14 appearances during his spell at TQL Stadium, recording three assists.

 Later career

 On 9 December 2024, Awaziem signed a one-year deal with Colorado Rapids, extendable until the end of the 2027 season.
 He returned to Nantes in summer 2025, on a three-year contract.

+Awaziem went back to the Turkish top division on 29 July 2026, joining Konyaspor for €1 million.

 International career

 Aged 19, Awaziem was called up by Nigeria for friendlies against Mali and Luxembourg, on 27 and 31 May 2016.
 He made his senior debut on 1 June 2017, starting in a 3–0 win over Togo in Paris in another exhibition game.

 Awaziem was included in Gernot Rohr's 23-man squad for the 2018 FIFA World Cup in Russia, being an unused player as the tournament ended in group stage exit.
-He was also picked for the 2019 and 2021 Africa Cup of Nations.
+He was also picked for the 2019, 2021, 2023 and 2025 Africa Cup of Nations.